 Voultsiadou 2015).
-For instance, in a blind-end (cul-de-sac) cave with linear topography, the gradients develop regularly along the exterior-interior axis, conforming to the classical zonation scheme: the first zone, at the cave entrance, is dominated by encrusting algae; inside the cave, a second zone is characterised by passive filter feeders; finally, in the terminal zones of the cave only active filter feeders remain (Balduzzi et al. 1989; Morri and Bianchi 2003).
-In tunnel-shaped caves or in cavities showing different topographies the zonation of communities becomes more complex and may be influenced also by other factors (Parravicini et al. 2010).
-Coastal ecosystems are changing under the pressure of global impacts, such as climate warming and ocean acidification (Bianchi et al. 2014; Rodrigues et al. 2015, and references therein).
-Global impacts may act in a simultaneous way (at the same time) or in an additive way (one after the other) with local impacts such as urbanization, coastal development and overfishing (Airoldi et al. 2005; Rossi 2013; Piggott et al. 2015).
-Different studies showed the effects of climate change on marine caves (Chevaldonné and Lejeusne 2003; Parravicini et al. 2010; Gerovasileiou and Voultsiadou 2012).
-However, available information about the effects of local impacts on marine caves only focused on unregulated underwater activities (Di Franco et al. 2010; Guarnieri et al. 2012), whilst no information exist on the effects of coastal constructions on these habitats.
+For instance, in a blind-end (cul-de-sac) cave with linear topography, the 1 2 gradients develop regularly along the exterior-interior axis, conforming to the classical zonation scheme: the first zone, at the cave entrance, is dominated by encrusting algae; 3 inside the cave, a second zone is characterised by passive filter feeders; finally, in the 4 terminal zones of the cave only active filter feeders remain (Balduzzi et al. 1989; Morri and 5 6 Bianchi 2003).
+In tunnel-shaped caves or in cavities showing different topographies the 7 zonation of communities becomes more complex and may be influenced also by other factors (Parravicini et al. 2010).
+8

+Coastal ecosystems are changing under the pressure of global impacts, such as climate 9 10 warming and ocean acidification (Bianchi et al. 2014; Rodrigues et al. 2015, and references therein).
+Global impacts may act in a simultaneous way (at the same time) or in an additive 11 way (one after the other) with local impacts such as urbanization, coastal development and 12 overfishing (Airoldi et al. 2005; Rossi 2013; Piggott et al. 2015).
+Different studies showed the 13 effects of climate change on marine caves (Chevaldonné and Lejeusne 2003; Parravicini et 14 al. 2010; Gerovasileiou and Voultsiadou 2012).
+However, available information about the 15 effects of local impacts on marine caves only focused on unregulated underwater activities (Di 16 Franco et al. 2010; Guarnieri et al. 2012), whilst no information exist on the effects of coastal 17 18 constructions on these habitats.
 This lack of information may represent a serious problem in the view of a correct environmental management (Price et al. 2014).
-Coastal constructions may cause increase of sediment loads and water turbidity (Davenport and Davenport 2006; Anfuso et al. 2011), which are likely to cause a decline in filter feeders organisms (e.g. sponges), whose filter-feeding apparatus may get clogged by sediments (Bell et al. 2015).
-Additionally, a coastal construction may alter the hydrodynamic regime and local currents of an area (Anfuso et al. 2011; Ferrari et al. 2014).
-Variations in the regime of marine currents may change the natural gradients of light penetration and water movement in an underwater the biological zonation inside the caves (Bianchi and Morri, 1994; Corriero et al. 2000; Martì
+Coastal constructions 19 may cause increase of sediment loads and water turbidity (Davenport and Davenport 2006; 20 Anfuso et al. 2011), which are likely to cause a decline in filter feeders organisms (e.g. 21 sponges), whose filter-feeding apparatus may get clogged by sediments (Bell et al. 2015).
+22 Additionally, a coastal construction may alter the hydrodynamic regime and local currents of 23 an area (Anfuso et al. 2011; Ferrari et al. 2014).
+Variations in the regime of marine currents 24 may change the natural gradients of light penetration and water movement in an underwater cave, i.e. of the two most important factors responsible for the particular environment and for the biological zonation inside the caves (Bianchi and Morri, 1994; Corriero et al. 2000; Martì et al. 2004).

-2 cave, i.e. of the two most important factors responsible for the particular environment and for construction on two underwater marine caves.
-In order to assess changes over time of the benthic community, two different non-taxonomic descriptors were used, i.e. trophic guilds and growth forms (Parravicini et al. 2010).
-The former provide information about trophic organization (which depends on light penetration and particulate matter availability), the latter on the degree of ecological confinement (an expression of water exchange and cave topography).
+5 This paper represents the first attempt to investigate the effects of a tourist harbour 6 construction on two underwater marine caves.
+In order to assess changes over time of the 7 benthic community, two different non-taxonomic descriptors were used, i.e. trophic guilds and 8 growth forms (Parravicini et al. 2010).
+The former provide information about trophic 9 organization (which depends on light penetration and particulate matter availability), the latter 10 on the degree of ecological confinement (an expression of water exchange and cave 11 topography).